sebastian-altamirano/setup-scripts/README.md

 ## PC Building Tips

-When assembling a PC, install components in this order to reduce to simplify assembly:
+When assembling a PC, install components in this order to simplify assembly:

 1. Case fans
 2. Power supply